Toroidal grid minors and stretch in embedded graphs: Finding grids in the torus

-The indices of the $C_i$-cycles (respectively, the $D_j$-cycles) are read modulo $p$ (respectively, modulo $q$).
+The indices of the $C_i$-cycles (respectively, the $D_j$-cycles) are read modulo $p$ (respectively, modulo~$q$).
 We may assume that the cycles $C_1,C_2,\dots,C_p$ appear in this cyclic order around the torus; that is, for each $i=1,2,\ldots,p$, one of the cylinders bounded by $C_i$ and $C_{i+1}$ does not intersect any other curve in $\cc$.
-Moreover, we may choose this labeling so that $\beta$ intersects $C_1,C_2,\ldots,C_p$ in this cyclic order.
+We say that $C_i$ is to the {\em left of} $C_{i+1}$, and $C_{i+1}$ is to the {\em right of} $C_{i}$.
+Moreover, we may choose orientations such that $\beta$ intersects $C_1,C_2,\ldots,C_p$ in this cyclic order.

 At first glance it may appear that it is easy to get the desired grid as a minor of $C_+\cup D_+$, since every $D_j$ has to intersect each $C_i$ in some vertex of $G$ (this follows since each pair $(C_i,D_j)$ is a basis).
 There are, however, two possible complications.
-First, two cycles $C_i, D_j$ could have many ``zigzag'' intersections, with $D_j$ intersecting $C_i$, then $C_{i+1}$, then $C_i$ again, etc. Second, $D_j$ may ``wind'' many times in the direction orthogonal to~$C_i$.
-These are the problems to overcome in the upcoming proof.
+First, two cycles $C_i, D_j$ could have many ``zigzag'' intersections, with $D_j$ intersecting $C_i$, then $C_{i+1}$, then $C_i$ again, etc. See, for example, the fragment depicted in Figure~\ref{fig:quasimove} (left).
+Second, $D_j$ may ``wind'' many times in the direction orthogonal to~$C_i$.
+These are the main problems to overcome in the upcoming proof.

 We start by showing that, even though we may intersect some $C_i$ several times when traversing some $D_j$, it follows from the choice of $\cc$ that, after $D_j$ intersects $C_i$, it must hit either $C_{i-1}$ or $C_{i+1}$ before coming back to $C_i$.